Registration and Morning Coffee

 Information is the currency of today’s world order.
 Boards and business leaders have been forced to learn how to adapt to the risks that cybersecurity issues pose to their businesses.

-In this presentation, Piers will dive into the current cybersecurity landscape, helping you get a handle on how attacks are evolving and the way these attacks are being launched.
-Looking at industry best practices, he will help you understand what you need to do to ensure your organization is well equipped to handle your organization’s response to future attacks.
+In this presentation, Piers will dive into the current cybersecurity landscape, helping you get a handle on how attacks are evolving and how to adapt your organisation’s response to multi-layered threats from increasingly sophisticated and media-savvy hackers.

 Networking and Refreshment Break